 We also make EM5 which is a nontoxic formula used to deter pests.
 Here is the formula to make it with EM-1 and some other ingredients.

 We also use EM-1 or Activated EM-1 to make Bokashi in lieu of making traditional compost.
-This aid in amending the soil is easier, faster, and more efficient than making compost.
+This amends the soil easier, faster, and more efficient than making compost.
 There are no worries about turning compost piles, or compost piles smelling or attracting flies and wildlife.
 Also, more energy is retained in the fermented organic matter than if it were composted in the traditional manner.
 So this fermented organic matter is packed with nutrients and makes a great organic fertilizer.
-Learn how to make it here.
+Learn how to make it here:

 We use this as a soil amendment.
 It revitalizes soil and speeds up decomposition of organic matter.